asynchrony/docker-jenkins-swarm/README.md

 - The Swarm plugin must be installed
 - TCP port for JNLP agents should be fixed to 50000
   - For ease of inital config, enable all protocol types (JNLP1-JNLP4)
   - Once communication is working, disable all protocols `except` JNLP4
-  - These can be disabled once you get the slave/master comms working
 - Authorization should be set to `matrix-based` mode, with the following set for anonymous users
   - Overall: READ
   - Agent: CONNECT, CREATE